mzaks/FlexBuffersSwift/README.md

 let data = FlexBuffer.dataFrom(jsonData:"{name:\"Maxim\", birthday:{\"year\": 1981, month: 6, day: 12}}".data(using: .utf8)!)
 ```

-The binary can than be read with no parsing costs ina strong typed way:
+The binary can than be read with no parsing costs in a strong typed way:

 ```
 let accessor = FlexBuffer.decode(data:data)